dkean/Sikuli12.11/README.md

 - not all new features are tested in all aspects
 - multi monitor behavior not yet tested seriously

-... and I am offline on a vacation until Dec 20th

 Sikuli12.11
 ===========